D76Matthew/speech-to-text-translator/README.md

 ## Library

-you could install in Python using `pip` command
+you could install it in Python using the `pip` command

 ### speech_recognition
 `pip install SpeechRecognition`